 GATE stands for Graduate Aptitude Test in Engineering.
-It offers a wide scope of job and education opportunities for aspiring undergraduate engineers in India.
-Candidates with a valid GATE score will be eligible for admission in premium institutes like the IITs.
+It offers a wide range job and education opportunities for aspiring engineers in India.
+Candidates with a valid GATE score will be eligible for admission in premium institutes like the IITs for masters and doctoral programs.
 GATE 2020 exam was conducted by IIT Delhi.

 - What is GATE Exam?